 Data and behavioral-based approaches offer a wealth of innovative tactics to inform, engage, and motivate customers to change their energy consumption habits.
-Displaying monthly usage over time and highlighting issues and opportunities for customers can encourage behavior changes in usage patterns.
-90 Many of the same tools can also serve as powerful ways to target customers for participation.
-Data analytics and software systems are leveraged to enable continual measurable feedback for assessing opportunities, project tracking, lead generation, and Measurement & Verification (M&V).91
+Displaying monthly usage over time and highlighting issues and opportunities for customers can encourage behavior changes in usage patterns (residential home energy reports have evaluated savings of about 0.8% kWh91).
+Many of the same tools can also serve as powerful ways to target customers for participation.
+Data analytics and software systems are leveraged to enable continual measurable feedback for assessing opportunities,